Davlegbish/CNN-for-meat-inspection/README.md

 6. Output Layer: Use a softmax activation function in the final layer to produce probability scores for each class (fresh or rotten).

-Loss Function: Use categorical cross-entropy as the loss function, which is suitable for multi-class classification problems.
+7.Loss Function: Use categorical cross-entropy as the loss function, which is suitable for multi-class classification problems.
 Optimizer: Use an optimizer like Adam for efficient training and faster convergence.

  # B.Model Training: